slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

    ```
    {:data-add-copy-button='true'}

-2. Gather pools of internet-routable IPv4 and/or IPv6 addresses other than those assigned to the node (pools may be provided by cloud providers as floating IP addresses).
+2. Gather pools of public IPv4 and/or IPv6 addresses other than those assigned to the node (pools may be provided by cloud providers as floating IP addresses).

    Examples:
    * IPv4: `123.101.6.42-123.101.16.64`